 Basic Approach to the Responsible Procurement of Minerals

-The DIC Group has formulated Basic Approach to the Responsible Procurement of Minerals, recognizing the importance of procuring these critical resources in a responsible manner and engaging with suppliers to address this challenge across its supply chains.
+The DIC Group has formulated the Basic Approach to the Responsible Procurement of Minerals and conducts surveys to ensure its ability to procure these critical resources in a responsible manner.

 Basic Approach to the Responsible Procurement of Minerals

-In line with this approach, the DIC Group uses the conflict minerals reporting template (CMRT) and the extended minerals reporting template (EMRT)* for minerals contained in procured raw materials.
+In line with this approach, the DIC Group ascertains the status of suppliers’ efforts to ensure the responsible procurement of minerals using EcoVadis and the DIC Group Sustainable Procurement Guidebook and surveys smelters using the conflict minerals reporting template (CMRT) and the extended minerals reporting template (EMRT)* to evaluate minerals contained in procured raw materials.
 To date, surveys using the CMRT have been secured regarding more than 90% of the raw materials the Group currently procures in Japan.
 Surveys using the EMRT have also been conducted for major raw materials containing target minerals.
 The Group will continue to expand and update its surveys in the future.
+In addition, Sun Chemical is a founding member of the Responsible Mica Initiative, which seeks to eradicate child labor and unacceptable working conditions in India’s mica supply chain, and is working to improve the soundness of that country’s mica mining industry.

-• The CMRT and EMRT are standardized reporting templates developed by the Responsible Minerals Initiative (RMI) to survey smelters and refineries used for minerals contained in raw materials, with the CMRT targeting tin, tantalum, tungsten and gold and the EMRT targeting mica and cobalt.
-This facilitates the transfer of information on minerals across entire supply chains.
+• The CMRT and EMRT are standardized reporting templates developed by the Responsible Minerals Initiative (RMI) to survey smelters and refineries used for minerals contained in raw materials, with the CMRT targeting tin, tantalum, tungsten and gold and the EMRT targeting cobalt and mica.